BudiartoSalim/discordbot-base/README.md

 How to get your own bot token: https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot

 Discord token and prefix are defined in environment variable; for development, make sure to create .env using the .envtemplate file and fill in the environment variables there to connect to your bot, as well as the prefix for the bot command.
+For production, don't forget to set the environment variables on wherever you host the bot at.

 You can put any if/else statements on the client.on("message") for conditional responses.